better-internet/radworks-docs/docs/using-radicle/view-share.md

 ### Find the project URN

 The project URN is a unique identifier that starts with `rad:git:...`.
-Think of it like the way GitHub identifies projects with `github.com/<user-name>/<project-name>`.
+Think of it like how GitHub identifies projects with `github.com/<user-name>/<project-name>`.
 You'll need this URN to [share](#share-a-project) with collaborators.

 Look beneath a project's its title for its URN: